allsway/callnumbers/README.md

-# Alma Call number updater
+# Alma call number updater
 Compares the holding record call number to the bib record call number fields: 050, 090, 086, 099 and 055.
 If the call numbers are identical and the bib record call number has a $b delimiter but the holding call number does not have a $i delimiter, updates the holding call number to the bib record call number in order to add the $i delimiter.

 #### config.txt